Monad (functional programming): IO monad (Haskell)

 When a programmer binds an IO value to a function, the function computes the next action to be performed based on the information about the world provided by the previous action (input from users, files, etc.).
 Most significantly, because the value of the IO monad can only be bound to a function that computes another IO monad, the bind function imposes a discipline of a sequence of actions where the result of an action can only be provided to a function that will compute the next action to perform.
-This means that actions which do not need to be performed never are, and actions that do need to be performed have a well defined sequence, solving the problem of (IO) actions not being referentially transparent.
+This means that actions which do not need to be performed never are, and actions that do need to be performed have a well defined sequence.

 For example, Haskell has several functions for acting on the wider file system, including one that checks whether a file exists and another that deletes a file.